plgd-dev/doc/content/en/docs/features/control-plane/m2m-tokens.md

 In plgd, M2M tokens can be used for various purposes to enhance the functionality and security of your services.
 Here are some practical applications:

 - **Device Provisioning**: M2M tokens are used for [automatic device provisioning](/docs/features/secured-onboarding-devices/secured-onboarding-devices/#automatic-device-provisioning), allowing you to onboard devices securely and efficiently.
-- **Device Configuration**: After a device has been onboarded, M2M tokens enable you to [preconfigure devices](TODO) with the necessary settings.
+- **Device Pre-Configuration**: After a device has been onboarded, M2M tokens enable you to [pre-configure devices](TODO) with the necessary settings.
 - **Service Access**: If you have a service that needs to access plgd services, M2M tokens ensure secure and authorized interactions.

 To start using M2M tokens, follow these steps: